 • With the help of a sharp knife-like object, cut a small, V-shaped notch into the fire board.
 Make the depression big enough to hold your spindle.

-• Put pieces of bark next to your V-shaped depression.
-The bark is meant to catch the sparks created from the friction of the spindle and fire board.
+• Place pieces of bark next to your V-shaped depression.
+The bark is meant to catch the sparks created by the spindle’s friction with the fire board.

 • Place your spindle stick into the V-shaped depression you made on your fireboard.
 For this to work properly, you’ll need a spindle that’s about half an inch in diameter and two feet long.